miroiu/nodify/docs/api/Nodify_NodifyEditor.md

 ### ZoomIn()

-Zoom in at the viewports center
+Zoom in at the viewport's center.

 ```csharp
 public void ZoomIn();